SebastienDorgan/hylight-powerlines/strategy.md

 * Generate initial bounding boxes and labels for the component-detection dataset.
 * Reduce the manual effort to a faster “review and correction” pass instead of full annotation from scratch.

+## Constraints and practical considerations

+The proposed strategy is driven by a set of practical constraints:

+* **Time**: the test must be completed in roughly one week, which rules out full manual annotation of 650 images and extensive hyperparameter sweeps.
+* **Data**: the test dataset is unlabeled and public datasets only partially match the target network (region, hardware types, voltage level).
+* **Resources**: the solution should run on a single standard laptop GPU/CPU without requiring large-scale distributed training.
+* **Tooling**: only open-source tools and publicly accessible datasets are assumed; no internal annotation teams or proprietary frameworks.
+* **Scope**: the objective is to demonstrate a coherent, reproducible pipeline rather than to chase marginal performance gains.

+These constraints justify the choice of YOLOv8s, reuse of public datasets, skipping class balancing, and relying on LLM-assisted pre-annotation only as an optional accelerator.

 ## High-level pipeline overview

 The overall strategy can be summarised as a two-stage detection pipeline built on harmonised public datasets: